jan-warchol/git-tools/README.md

 - improved output layout and coloring for `status`, `blame` and `log`,
 - better default behaviour in case of merge conflicts, file copies etc.
 - Your prompt should now show the status of submodules, too.
-- Use `git smart-status` (or `git st`) to see more detailed information about what's happening in the submodules.
+- Use `git detailed-submodule-status` (or `git st`) to see more information about what's happening in the submodules.
 This is helpful especially when there are merge conflicts.

 Other good stuff